Best sparkling wine: the perfect bubbles for 2025

 Medium bodied sparkling wine

-Medium bodied sparkling wine offers a harmonious mix of freshness and depth.
-You’ll find notes of stone fruit, citrus, and a gentle hint of toast, adding depth without overwhelming.
-Their smooth texture makes them always crowd-pleasing and ideal for celebrations that involve diverse menus.
+Medium bodied sparkling wine offers a harmonious mix of fresh and deep flavors.
+The notes include stone fruit, citrus and a gentle hint of toast.
+Their smooth texture makes them always a hit at gatherings, especially when the menu has a bit of everything.

 Full bodied sparkling wine